 - Love Triangle: Very small one between PJ, Bobby, and Beret Girl.
 Both PJ and Bobby took interest in her when they first saw her perform her poem, but Beret Girl showed more interest in PJ at the disco (not to mention she flat out rejects Bobby's advances).

 - Masculine Girl, Feminine Boy: The bold, aggressive Beret Girl knows exactly what she wants and how to get it.
 The timid, passive PJ knows what he wants too, but is too paralyzed to do anything about it.
 She takes the lead at every single step in their relationship and he doesn't mind one bit.

-- Merchandise-Driven: The movie's release just happened to coincide with the popularity of the X Games on ESPN.
+- Merchandise-Driven: The movie's release just happened to coincide with the popularity of the X-Games on the Disney-owned ESPN.
 However, for some reason, when they run the film on The Disney Channel, they cut out all the ESPN references.
 Most notably is a blimp with a hideous gray blur over it.

 - Most Writers Are Writers: The parts of this movie that relate to academics seem to be almost completely centered on the humanities (with the exception of one test Goofy took that seemed to be a math test) and one of the two romantic subplots involves a librarian and the other involves two ameteur/in-training poets.

 - Mythology Gag: Max's teddy bear, named Old Stuffed Bear, actually made his first appearance in the Have Yourself a Goofy Christmas segment from Mickey's Once Upon a Christmas.